-Underpinning knowledge required All professionals/practitioners will require an understanding of how to safeguard the children and adults that they work with, and to safeguard themselves as practitioners.
+All professionals/practitioners will require an understanding of how to safeguard the children and adults that they work with, and to safeguard themselves as practitioners.
 They will need to feel confident in identifying signs of harm or abuse, be aware of their responsibilities if they have concerns about a child/adults welfare, understand the legal framework in which we are operating and the and multi-agency response to concerns about the safety of children.
 An ability to identify children at risk of sexual or other forms of exploitation (e.g. criminal exploitation and county lines) and Young Carers and offer an assessment forms part of this knowledge.

 All professionals/practitioners will be trained at a minimum Level 2/Advanced level with an option to be trained to Level 3.

 Practitioners will need to be aware of the step up/step down process as well as referral routes into MASH (Multi Agency Safeguarding Hub) and FPOC (First Point of Contact).

 All professionals/practitioners in Cardiff Family Advice & Support will need to access a level of training in relation to Violence against Women, Domestic Abuse and Sexual Violence Act (Wales) Act.

-Advice, Support and Interventions to be delivered The Family Gateway works alongside and refers directly into the Family Help, Family Help Disability and Support4Families teams when families need short term intervention or are facing more complex issues.
+The Family Gateway works alongside and refers directly into the Family Help, Family Help Disability and Support4Families teams when families need short term intervention or are facing more complex issues.
 The Family Gateway is also the access point for referrals to the Barnardo's Family Wellbeing Service, for children and young people requiring young carer's assessments and for the Flying Start Outreach provision.

 Family Help & Family Help Disability follow the Signs of Safety approach to identify strengths, worries and develop an action plan.
 Any safeguarding concerns are recorded and reported in line with the Council's policy.

-Support4Families is a Social Work led multidisciplinary team of professionals working together to find the right solution for the family, with a focus on families where there is imminent risk that, without support, they are likely to
+Support4Families is a Social Work led multidisciplinary team of professionals working together to find the right solution for the family, with a focus on families where there is imminent risk that, without support, they are likely to require safeguarding / care intervention

+- Signs of Safety tools.

+- Proportionate or Well-being Assessment.

+- Wellbeing Assessment

+- Scaling

-Tools available for assessment and Signs of Safety tools.
-Proportionate or Well-being Assessment.
-Wellbeing Assessment monitoring Scaling The National Outcomes Framework for people who need care and support and carers who need support (WG, 2019)
+- The National Outcomes Framework for people who need care and support and carers who need support (WG, 2019)